dongone33/LeanWRT-MiR3G-510OC/README.md

 ## Tips
 Kernel Version:5.10

-This Firmware Overclocked CPU to 1000Mhz, If You Won't Need it, [Check This Firmware](https://github.com/DestoryG/LeanWRT-MiR3G-510)
+This Firmware Overclocked CPU to 1100Mhz, If You Won't Need it, [Check This Firmware](https://github.com/DestoryG/LeanWRT-MiR3G-510)

-Note: 5.4 Firmware will no longer be maintained.

 Make Sure Your Router Has [Breed Bootloader Version 1.2](https://breed.hackpascal.net/breed-mt7621-xiaomi-r3g.bin)